 Later on, I watched the movie “Shame”.
 It is an incredibly powerful performance by both Michael Fassbender and Carrie Mulligan.

 After watching this movie clip a few times, I started writing the script for The Lost Orange.
-It’s other influence comes from the original Twilight Zone series, the best show ever produced for television.
+It’s other influence comes from the original Twilight Zone series.
 I used to watch the reruns of this TV show as a kid, when it played late nights on the weekend.

 After writing the script, I was blessed to gather a cast of friends and find a crew to bring this film to life.
 Thank you, everyone, for participating.

 I’m a writer, actor, musician, creative entrepreneur.
 I like creating things.
-So far, I’ve written screenplays, a novel, a musical, ebooks, and numerous blog posts.
+So far, I’ve written screenplays, a novel, a musical, ebooks, blog posts, and more.